Now and then I am challenged

 Are you a stupid believer or a brilliant atheist?

-Do you hajj or do you kneel?
+Do you hajj?
+Do you kneel?
 Would you

 have lit the pyre or been one of the burned?

-I usually do not speak of these things precisely
+I do not speak of these things precisely

 to avoid the silliness of such talk, but since